seebk/GIMP-Lensfun/README.txt

 ###########

 Dependencies:
   - libgimp2.0
   - libexiv2
   - liblensfun

 On (K)Ubuntu you can easily install the required libs by

->$ sudo apt-get install libgimp2.0-dev libexiv2-dev liblensfun-dev
+  >$ sudo apt-get install build-essential libgimp2.0-dev libexiv2-dev liblensfun-dev git

+On Fedora 15 (and probably other versions, too) you need to install these packages:

+  gcc, gcc-c++, gimp-devel-tools, lensfun-devel, exiv2-devel, git

-Afterwards unzip the sources:
+Afterwards get the sources from github:

->$ tar -xvzf gimplensfun-0.x.x.tar.gz
+  >$ git clone git://github.com/seebk/GIMP-Lensfun.git

 Enter the directory and compile with "make":

   >$ cd gimplensfun-0.x.x
   >$ make

 If all went fine copy the newly created binary file "gimplensfun" to your GIMP plugins folder.